horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 From my experience working with several teaching agencies for both primary schools and private nurseries, most communication between agencies, supply staff, and schools happens through emails, phone calls, and text messages.
 Some education recruitment agency still rely on paper for timesheets.
 However, this process can be inefficient and time-consuming.

-This is article brings up some interesting points about more engagement needed with supply staff as well as mention of software being used in both Scotland, Northern Ireland and soon in Wales to make it easier for both schools and supply staff to find available staff quickly.
-According to this article, this type of software is not avaliable in England as of yet despite England having the highest number of schools in the United Kingdom:
+This is article brings up some interesting points about more engagement needed with supply staff as well as mention of software being used in both Scotland, Northern Ireland and soon in Wales to make it easier for both schools and supply staff to find available staff quickly:
 - [Scotland and Northern Ireland have it sussed - it’s time England caught up with its neighbours](https://www.theheadteacher.com/staff-management/recruitment/the-teacher-supply-system-isnt-working)

 As highlighted in this article, there is already software in use in Scotland, Northern Ireland, and soon in Wales, which makes it easier for schools and supply staff to find suitable candidates quickly.
 Unfortunately, such a system is not yet available in England, despite having the highest number of schools in the UK.